AYJACKSON-ICS4U/20time-log-due-every-saturday-night-awebs/README.md

 #### Week 1 (Sep 18 - 22)

+Started looking into my previous topic early in the week (learning system verilog), until the opportunity to create a converter for the school came up later in the week.
+The rest of the week was trying to understand what the script for the school was supposed to accomplish.

 #### Week 2 (Sep 25 - 29)

+Received more information about our scripts purpose and what language to write it in.
+We learned we should write the script in Java and will be converting a documents downloaded from google docs into a spreadsheet file.

 #### Week 3 (Oct 1 - 6)

+Created a simple inferface in Netbeans that allows a user to import a file, view the file in a text box, click a convertion button (does not do anything) and a textbox to output errors and status of the program during runtime.

 #### Week 4 (Oct 9 - 13)